nombiezinja/k2so/DESIGN.md

 - Job Creation: Any authenticated principal can create jobs (`run` action)
 - Job Ownership: Jobs are owned by the principal that created them
 - Log Access: Principals can only access logs (`logs` action) for jobs they own
-- Job Management: Principals can only `delete`, and `describe` jobs they own
+- Job Management: Principals can only `stop`, and `describe` jobs they own
 - Cross-Principal Access: Denied - principals cannot access other principals' job logs or metadata
 - Rationale: Prevents information leakage between different users/services sharing the same K2SO instance